 It's no surprise that positive communication can motivate people to do their best in any setting, including youth sports.
 As a coach or a parent, you should think about the words you use and your non-verbal communication.
 Also, observe how young athletes communicate with one another and work to cultivate a positive, encouraging atmosphere.

-While it's easy to witness the power of words you speak, you should also think about the tone, emotion, and volume of your voice.
+While it's easy to witness the power of words you speak, you should also think about your voice's tone, emotion, and volume.
 A kind word delivered sarcastically or shouted encouragement could feel unwelcome to the receiver.

-You should also keep an eye on interactions between athletes.
+Keep an eye on interactions between athletes.
 Aim to redirect any negative commentary by modeling positive communications.
 Also, make sure young athletes aren't coaching each other, but remind them to encourage and support fellow athletes.

 You or your young athletes may have big goals, like winning a championship or defeating a rival.
 While those ambitions may be motivating, your athletes can still gain value from sports even if they don't achieve those ultimate outcomes.
 It's helpful to remind young people to focus on growing as an athlete.

-For example, let's say you coach a high school basketball team with its eyes on a regional championship.
+For example, let's say you coach a basketball team with its eyes on a regional championship.
 That end-of-season goal is attainable, but not without dedication, hard work, and skill-building.
 And you're likely to face fierce competition too.

 Those team and personal performance gains are part of the process that's critical to achieve the goal of winning the championship.
 You can use those specific improvements as a way to motivate your sports team to take the smaller steps needed to achieve a big victory.

 When athletes focus on the process and not the outcome, they don't feel discouraged when things don't go their way.
 If the high school team doesn't make the championships, they can reflect on what they did well, how they've grown, and what they need to improve.

 As youth sports become more competitive, it's easy for young people to focus on external motivators and lose sight of the intrinsic value of participating in sports.
 Athletes can focus too heavily on far-away objectives, but adults can redirect them to more immediate goals.
 Positive communication and focusing on the process that guides athletes towards longer-term aims is critical.

 No matter a young person's skill level or potential, using sports psychology can help them feel good about what they can achieve.
-Each youth sports participant can take the encouraging words and motivating concepts they learn from sports with them and create positive futures.
+Each youth sports participant can take the encouraging words and motivational concepts they learn from sports with them and create positive futures.